Today’s Reading –Job 12 – 14 (Click on the references to listen to the audio – Click here to view the passage from Blue Letter Bible)

 Read the “0608 Evening and Morning” devotion for today, by the late Charles Haddon Spurgeon

-“Though he slay me, yet will I trust in him: but I will maintain mine own ways before him.”
-(Job 13:15)
+“Though he slay me, yet will I trust in him: but I will maintain mine own ways before him.
+He also shall be my salvation: for an hypocrite shall not come before him.”
+(Job 13:15-16)